 The narrative arc of a novel is like a series of ups and downs that deepen through time.
 The highs get higher and the lows get lower.
 This extends to the relationships between characters and for the characters themselves as they experience victories and setbacks over the course of the novel.
 Things grow more intense as the novel unfolds.

 The overall narrative arc and the “intensity meter” of the novel should look roughly the same even if the narrative itself bounces around in time.

 Absalom, Absalom! by William Faulkner is perhaps the quintessential non-linear narrative.
-The narrator, Quentin Compson, keeps circling around some of the same events, but our understanding of those events keep growing deeper and darker.
+The narrator, Quentin Compson, keeps circling around some of the same events, but our understanding of those events keeps growing deeper and darker.